storesafe/cordova-sqlite-storage/README.md

 - Integrate with IndexedDBShim and some other libraries such as Sequelize, Squel.js, WebSqlSync, Persistence.js, Knex, etc.
 - Version with proper BLOB support
 - Further cleanup of [support](#support) section
-- Improve [brodybits / Cordova-sqlite-bootstrap-starter-test](https://github.com/brodybits/Cordova-sqlite-bootstrap-starter-test) to be a better app template
+- Improve [brodybits / Cordova-sqlite-bootstrap-test](https://github.com/brodybits/Cordova-sqlite-bootstrap-test) to be a better app template
 - Add starter project with pre-populated database
+- Resolve or document remaining [open Cordova-sqlite-storage bugs](https://github.com/litehelpers/Cordova-sqlite-storage/issues?q=is%3Aissue+is%3Aopen+label%3Abug)
 - Resolve [open Cordova-sqlite-storage documentation issues](https://github.com/litehelpers/Cordova-sqlite-storage/issues?q=is%3Aissue+is%3Aopen+label%3Adocumentation)

 ## For future considertion